-*The one caveat is outdoor stairs made of a composite material such as Trex.
+*Outdoor stairs made of a composite material such as Trex.
 Not sure what you have?
 We’ll advise you.

 Why don’t stairlifts require remodeling?

-Because stairlifts are installed on the treads of your stairs, not the wall.
+Stairlifts don’t require remodeling because they are installed on the treads of your stairs, not the wall.

 While many people think that stairlifts attach to the wall, in actuality, they attach to the stair treads.
 This means that an adjacent wall isn’t necessary for installation.
 Stair treads are made to carry a lot of weight, so you won’t have to reinforce them or make any changes ahead of time.
-Your stairlift is designed to fit what you already have.
+Your stairlift will fit what you already have.
 We measure them accurately and install the rail so that your chair will travel close to the edge of your stairs, typically not taking up more than about 7½” (19 cm) of the width of your stairs, when folded (although this might differ on curves or if an obstruction protrudes from the wall).